 From the crater, wisps of sulfuric smoke curl upward, adding an air of mystery to its beauty.
 Below, the Sea of Sand stretches endlessly, a vast desert-like expanse where the sound of horse hooves echoes softly.

-The whispers of local legends about the Tenggerese people linger in the air, making the experience not only breathtaking but also deeply cultural.
+The tales of local legends surrounding the Tenggerese people add an air of mystery and cultural depth to the experience.
 Bromo is not just a destination; it is a journey into nature’s grandeur and Indonesia’s rich heritage.”

 - Observe Closely.
 Pay attention to the subject's unique features.